jaydenseric/webpack-watch-server/readme.md

 Run `npm run dev` to start Webpack in watch mode.
 The server automatically starts and restarts after each build.

+Use `webpack-watch-server --config my-custom-config.js` to specify an alternative webpack config.

 ## Caveats

 - It is assumed your server file is the default Node finds at the Webpack config `output.path` – `index.js` works.